segmentio/segment-docs/src/getting-started/use-cases/guide.md

 These goals represent key ways businesses often use customer data for improved performance and growth.

 > info ""
-> Looking for technical breakdown of each use case?
+> Looking for a technical breakdown of each use case?
 View the [Use Cases Reference](/docs/getting-started/use-cases/reference/).

 ## Selecting your use case